GoGerard/GoGerard/README.md

 ----------
 ### How to use?
 Prerequisites: Docker, Docker-Machine, Docker-Compose and Git installed!
+Or look at the specific repo's to only install one service.

 - Clone Repo
 - (Windows) Run GitGoGerard.cmd